 How Protein Designers Think

-ML researchers sometimes imagine that protein designers understand proteins through deep biological intuition — years of staring at crystal structures, building up an indescribable feel for what works.
-The reality is more specific than that.
+ML researchers sometimes imagine protein designers relying on vague biological intuition, built from years of staring at crystal structures.
+The reality is more specific.
 Protein designers think in rules.
-When they look at a structure, they ask concrete questions: Are the hydrophobic residues buried?
-Are the hydrogen bond donors satisfied?
-Is the backbone in a favorable region of Ramachandran space?4 Much of their expertise is not mystical pattern recognition — it is a mental checklist of physical constraints.
+When they inspect a structure, they ask concrete questions: Are the hydrophobic residues buried?
+Are the hydrogen-bond donors satisfied?
+Is the backbone in a favorable region of Ramachandran space?4 Much of the expertise is not mystical pattern recognition; it is a mental checklist of physical constraints.

-This is good news for ML researchers, because many of these heuristics translate naturally into energy function terms, loss functions, and model inductive biases.
+Many of these heuristics translate naturally into energy-function terms, loss functions, and model inductive biases.

-The folded state of a protein sits at the bottom of a free energy landscape — a surface over the space of all possible conformations.
-Design means finding sequences whose energy minimum matches a target structure — an optimization problem.
+The folded state of a protein sits at the bottom of a free energy landscape, a surface over all possible conformations.
+Design means finding sequences whose energy minimum matches a target structure.
+It is an optimization problem.

 When a designer says “the hydrophobic core is well-packed,” they mean atoms fill space tightly with no voids.
 This is quantified by packing density metrics and reflected in the van der Waals energy term in Rosetta.
 Empty space in the core means unfavorable energetics.

-“Satisfying all hydrogen bonds” is not vague — it means every backbone and side-chain donor/acceptor that is buried must have a partner.
+“Satisfying all hydrogen bonds” has a precise meaning: every buried backbone or side-chain donor/acceptor must have a partner.
 An unsatisfied H-bond donor buried in the core costs roughly 5 kcal/mol, enough to destabilize the entire protein.
 Designers check these systematically.

 Binding interfaces are scored by geometric fit using the Sc score, which measures how well the two surfaces fit together (like interlocking fingers).
 Sc = 1.0 is a perfect fit; most natural protein–protein interfaces score 0.6–0.7.
 This is a geometric computation, not a subjective judgment.

-Rosetta’s design protocol is Monte Carlo sampling over sequence space with a physics-based energy function — an optimization algorithm.
+Rosetta’s design protocol is Monte Carlo sampling over sequence space with a physics-based energy function.
 At each position, Rosetta tries different amino acid identities and side-chain rotamers,5 accepts or rejects changes based on the energy function, and iterates.
-The transition from Rosetta to ML-based design was not a paradigm shift in thinking — it was swapping the optimizer from physics-based MCMC to learned models.
+The transition from Rosetta to ML-based design was not a complete change in goals; it replaced a physics-based MCMC optimizer with learned models.

 Three examples of “structural biology intuition” translated to ML terms: